What Is Preference Optimization Doing, and Why?: Conclusions

 \section{Conclusions}

-We examined the learning behaviors of PO methods through their optimization dynamics in achieving the final responses, focusing on DPO and PPO under preference optimization as case studies.
-We show in Section~\ref{sec:rmb} that these methods exhibit different dynamics, with distinct components contributing in different ways to shape their overall learning behaviors.
-Building on these findings, we motivated strategies to further control the behaviors of the original DPO and PPO in Section~\ref{sec: conjecture}, offering deep insights and the potential for improved performance.
-These discussions help explain the success of many latest methods and highlight opportunities for future advances in the field, which we detail below.
+We examined the learning behaviors of PO methods through their optimization dynamics in achieving final responses, using DPO and PPO as case studies.
+Section~\ref{sec:rmb} shows that these methods exhibit distinct dynamics, with different components shaping their overall behaviors in different ways.
+Then, Section~\ref{sec: conjecture} motivates strategies for further controlling the behaviors of DPO and PPO, offering both deeper insight and potential performance gains.
+Together, these results help explain the success of many recent methods and point to related component-level directions, which we discuss below.

+Recent PO methods often build on DPO and PPO with further modifications, and \textbf{our findings offer a new lens for understanding these advanced works}.
+For example, \emph{group relative policy optimization}~(GRPO)~\citep{shao2024deepseekmath} normalizes rewards across response groups, which can be viewed as balancing positive and negative learning. \emph{Decoupled clip and dynamic sampling policy optimization}~(DAPO)~\citep{yu2025dapo} introduces asymmetric clipping by assigning a larger threshold to positive advantages in PPO.
+It enables positive learning to exert stronger gradient influence, which may help convergence.
+We further discuss representative methods such as KTO~\citep{ethayarajh2024kto}, SimPO~\citep{meng2024simpo}, and CPO~\citep{xu2024contrastive} in Appendix~\ref{app:connection}.
+Note that the discussions are conceptual connections rather than direct baselines.

+We envision an opportunity for \emph{component coordination} by \textbf{coordinating the influence of individual components within PO}.
+This idea involves two parallel pipelines: one training the main model with a chosen combination of basic components, the other sampling checkpoints to analyze the real-time impact of each.
+Using this feedback, we can adjust the roles of each component, obtaining a more suitable combination that adapts to the current PO stage.
+The potential is twofold.
+First, our analyses show that the roles of different components evolve during training, and their proper combination is critical to PO-trained models.
+Second, the literature has not explicitly recognized the importance of coordinating PO components, yet the success of many prior studies can be reinterpreted from this perspective, implying that a direct study may be valuable.

-\subsection{Relation to Previous Works}
+\section{Relation to Previous Works}

 The continued advancement of the field is built on the foundations of DPO and PPO, enriched by numerous new techniques and standards.
-We situate our findings within this broader context to offer a fresh viewpoint on recent achievements, further substantiating the contributions and the generality of this work.
+We situate our findings within this broader context to offer a fresh viewpoint on recent achievements, further substantiating our contributions and generality.
+Our diagnostic is complementary to robust or calibrated PO variants: $\mathcal{G}$ further inspects how such corrections alter positive learning, negative learning, and reweighting over time.
+We position this paper as an analysis framework rather than a stand-alone replacement. {The connections below are post-hoc reinterpretations of existing methods through the component lens, not ex ante predictions.
+The closest predictions in this paper are the cDPO, cPPO, and hPPO variants, whose modifications were chosen to act on components flagged by} $\mathcal{G}$.
+Their gains are modest and we report them as directional evidence rather than competitive benchmark claims.